lnp2pBot/bot/README.md

 [![chat](https://img.shields.io/badge/chat-telegram-%2326A5E4)](https://t.me/lnp2pbot) [![MIT license](https://img.shields.io/badge/license-MIT-brightgreen)](./LICENSE)
 # P2PLNBot
-Telegram bot which allows people to trade using lightning network with other people on telegram, this is an open source project and anyone can create issues, submit a PR, fork it, modify it or create their own bot with the code.
+Telegram bot that allows people to trade using lightning network with other people on telegram, this is an open source project and anyone can create issues, submit a PR, fork it, modify it or create their own bot with the code.

 ## Try it out!
 * Website: [lnp2pbot.com](https://lnp2pbot.com)